mootools/mootools-core/Docs/Fx/Fx.Tween.md

 ### Examples:

-    //Will cause a quick light blue highlight:
+    //Will immediately change the background to light blue:
 	$('myElement').highlight('#ddf');

-### Notes:
+	//Will immediately change the background to light blue, then fade to grey:

-- If the Element doesn't have a background color set, or the background color is set to 'transparent', it will be highlighted from the highlight color down to white.
+	$('myElement').highlight('#ddf', '#ccc');

 [$]: /Element/Element#dollar